• Skip to main content

 Metalcore was another genre, along with nu metal, that surprised music fans in the late 1990s and the early 2000s.
 One of the biggest bands, if not THE biggest band, within the metalcore movement is Killswitch Engage.
 These guys further pushed the boundaries of music and delivered a unique style.

-As this was a new era in music, they were one of the first bands to use drop C tuning at a great extent.
+As this was a new era in music, they were one of the first bands to use drop C tuning to a great extent.
 Of course, they implemented standard D tuning as well and have experimented a lot with their approach to writing.

 When it comes to their drop C songs, we’d like to single out My Last Serenade as a great example.
 They also covered Ronnie James Dio’s legendary classic track Holy Diver in drop C tuning, giving the song a completely different twist.